Synchronization in random networks of identical phase oscillators: A graphon approach: Introduction

-Unlike previous works \cite{Abdalla,Kassabov}, our framework does \emph{not} rely on the gradient structure of the Kuramoto model; hence it can shed light on synchronization for a wider class of oscillator networks.
-To illustrate this advantage of our approach, we apply it to the Sakaguchi-Kuramoto model, which is not a gradient system.
-As before, we start by setting the graphon equal to $1$ and work with a continuum version of the model.
-Adapting the techniques in \cite{Watanabe}, we prove that the oscillators participating in this continuum Sakaguchi-Kuramoto model achieve phase synchronization for initial conditions where the order parameter does not equal zero and \textit{more} than half of the oscillators' initial phases are distinct from one another.
-Using our convergence result, we then show that for sufficiently large $n$ and \textit{non-incoherent} and \textit{heterogeneous} initial conditions\footnote{ \textit{Non-incoherent} and \textit{heterogeneous} initial conditions means all initial conditions obtained from discretizing the initial conditions assumed for the continuum Sakaguchi-Kuramoto model where the order parameter does not equal zero and \textit{more} than half of the oscillators initial phases are distinct from one another.}, Sakaguchi-Kuramoto oscillators interacting according to an Erd\H{o}s-R\'enyi random graph attain phases that are within a $\frac{\pi}{2}-\beta$ distance of each other at a fixed time with high probability.
-Using an argument proven in \cite{Bullo}, we are then able to conclude that for non-incoherent and heterogeneous initial conditions, the Sakaguchi-Kuramoto model on an Erd\H{o}s–R\'enyi graph, $G(n,p)$, achieves frequency synchronization with high probability as $n$ goes to infinity, for fixed $p\in(0,1]$.
-To our knowledge, this result is the largest classification of initial conditions that results in frequency synchronization for Sakaguchi-Kuramoto dynamics interacting according to a random graph model.
+Unlike previous works \cite{Abdalla,Kassabov}, our framework does \emph{not} rely on the gradient structure of the Kuramoto model; hence, it may provide insight into synchronization for a broader class of oscillator networks.
+To illustrate this advantage, we consider the Sakaguchi-Kuramoto model, which is not a gradient system.
+Here, we set the graphon equal to $p \in (0,1]$ and $\alpha_n=1$.
+In this case, we show that if the continuum model phase synchronizes, then the oscillators in the sampled network attain phases that lie within a $\frac{\pi}{2} - \beta$ distance of one another at a fixed time, with high probability.
+Using an argument from \cite{Bullo}, we then infer that under these same initial conditions, the Sakaguchi-Kuramoto model on the sampled network achieves frequency synchronization with high probability as $n \to \infty$, for fixed $p \in (0,1]$.